-You can have one as a snack or as part of a balanced breakfast.
+Skip the Snapchat moment, and indulge in a colorful, tasty, and healthy smoothie instead.
 The combinations are endless!
 So get creative with ingredients like fresh fruit and veggies or a mix of both.
 Use dairy or milk alternatives, healthy fats, and even herbs and spices.
+And if you really have to have that purple and blue magical moment, try ingredients like blue or pink matcha powder for a healthy alternative.

 For a nutritionally balanced meal or snack, follow this guide to build your own: